TheLucasMoore/thelucasmoore.github.io/_posts/2016-09-06-Database-Transactions-with-Postgres-and-ActiveRecord.markdown

   if anagram.words.exclude?(word)
     anagram.words.push(word)
   end
-  anagram.save
+  anagram.save!
   end
 end
 ```

+Also note that I changed `.save` to `.save!`, which raises an exception if it doesn't execute correctly, instead of simply returning `false`.
+This is needed to make sure the block will not run if saving doesn't work.

 Interestingly, both the `.save` and `.destroy` methods are already wrapped in a transaction in ActiveRecord.
-So the rollback errors I've been seeing when attempting to save an invalid databse entry have actually been thanks to transactions!
+So the rollback errors I've been seeing when attempting to save an invalid database entry have actually been thanks to transactions.